johnpuddephatt/collaborativehousing/_pages/funding.md

 To helps make things easier we are able - while funds allow - to offer up to £1k ‘get going’ funding via our [**AGILE FUND**](/uploads/agile-fund-flyer-digital.pdf "agile-fund-flyer-digital.pdf")**.**

-It is intended to cover the cost of things like:

-* Community engagement costs (e.g. publicity materials, Zoom licence)
-* Development of a website
-* Legal advice on governance
-* Incorporation costs
-* Training
-* Surveys etc.

-For more information check out the [INFO LEAFLET ](/uploads/agile-fund-flyer-digital.pdf "agile-fund-flyer-digital.pdf")and [APPLICATION FORM](/uploads/agile-fund-grant-guidance-vfinal.docx "agile-fund-grant-guidance-vfinal.docx").

-\**We would encourage you to discuss your plans with us ** [**info@cohohub.org.uk**](mailto:info@cohohub.org.uk) **before making an application.**

 The Agile fund has now closed.
 Collaborative Housing are working  together with national funders to secure other sources of support.
 Please get in touch.
 We will help make contacts.